hellowhirl/mastering-git/README.md

 Creating a new release:

-- when we creat a release GitHub will automatically add our tag to the latest commit
+- when we create a release GitHub will automatically add our tag to the latest commit
 - select target branch (like master)
 - add a title (can be same as tag name like v1.0)
 - in the Write section we can add our release notes, and using hyphens (-) we can add bullet points (Markdown syntax)